Florian-Cenko/KNearest-Neighbors-Project/README.md

 ```

 ## Notes
-- The dataset is fictional and used only for educational purposes
+- The dataset is included for educational use only
-- Focuses on understanding model interpretation and regression diagnostics
+- This project emphasizes **classification using distance-based learning**
-- Great practice for beginners learning **machine learning** and **data analysis**
+- Useful for understanding **model tuning, feature scaling, and bias-variance tradeoff**